tolland/python-meekstv/README.md

                   winner Jonty Wareing(16) (0.435)
 ~~~~

+### Withdrawn candidates

 Another scenario that is interesting, is to consider how votes are reallocated
-if some pariticular candidate was hypothetically withdrawn;
+if some particular candidate was hypothetically withdrawn;

 First we find the number for the candidate;